Upcoming JavaScript features in 2026

 import defer (proposal)

 import defer is a proposal of lazy module evaluation.
-JS modules can get very large, their loading and initialization can be really expensive.
+JS modules can get very large, their initialization can be really expensive.
 Yes, theoretically lazy loading can be done via dynamic import().
 However, this results in all functions and their callers switching to an asynchronous programming model.
 As a result, all callers must be updated to accommodate the new model, which is impossible without introducing API changes that break compatibility with existing API consumers.
 Doesn't this remind you of anything?

 import defer * as heavyModule from 'https://waspdev.com/static/js/test/some-script.js';